 The first stage of recycling clothes is sorting.
 Clothes can be made of numerous materials and there are often extra parts attached such as zippers and buttons.
-To properly recycle, they have to be sorted out by material and the extra parts need to be removed.
-This is all manual labor, complicated by trivial things such as cut out care-labels that hold information about the clothes’ composition.
-The costs of this first stage are basically already too high to be profitable.
-Many clothes are made of multiple materials, like a polyester and cotton blend, which complicates matters further on in the process.
+To properly recycle, these have to be sorted out by material and the extra parts need to be removed.
+This is manual labor, complicated by trivial things such as care-labels that have been cut out, which hold information about the clothes’ composition.
+Sadly, the costs of this first stage are already too high to be profitable.
+In addition, many clothes are made of multiple materials, like a polyester and cotton blend, which makes them very difficult to recycle properly.
 These garments are generally not recycled, simply because it takes too much effort (Design for Longevity).

-There are basically two methods to recycle clothes: mechanical and chemical recycling.
-Both can use different processes for different materials.
-From what I could find, mechanical recycling currently seems to be the used the most, as it can be profitable.
 When natural fibers (mostly wool and cotton) are recycled, garments are shredded to tiny fibers that are spun to new threads.
-To properly do so, the material has to be sorted by color first, so it doesn’t need to be chemically treated.
-Recycle Wool is a pretty cool account to follow, to get a sneak peek into this process.
+To properly do so, the material has to be sorted by color first.
+This way, it doesn’t have to be chemically treated.
+Recycle Wool is a pretty cool account to follow, to get an understanding of this process.
 Polyester is mechanically cut up into chips, after which it goes back into the traditional fiber making process (Fashion United 2018).
 Blended materials (which we wear A LOT), tend to be difficult to recycle (Design for Longevity).
 Also, shredding shortens fiber length of natural fibers, which makes the quality of the new threads a lot lower than the original (Chemistry World 2020).
 Mechanically recycled threads are therefore often used for lower quality products such as cleaning cloths.
-Fibers can be strengthened though, by using virgin (new) fibers.
+Fibers can be strengthened though, by supplementing virgin (new) fibers.

 Chemical recycling provides better outcomes in terms of usability of the product.
 Cotton can be treated in such a way that it results in a pulp from which a new, qualitative thread can be spun.
 It’s much like the production of materials made of wood pulp, like Tencel or Viscose (StellaMcCartney).
 There are numerous researchers working on innovative ways to chemically recycle textiles (Deakin University Institute for Frontier Materials).
 The challenge is that different materials usually can’t be treated together.
 Another complication when recycling clothes made of mixed materials.
 Luckily, methods are being developed to chemically separate polyester from cotton and companies like Worn Again and Evrnu seem to be recycling polycotton blends into new, qualitative threads.
-I do sincerely hope that these researches also aim to decrease the chemical output of its process.
 At this point, chemical recycling is not yet scaled to industrial markets and is therefore not economically interesting yet (Chemistry World 2020).

 The biggest problem with recycling our clothes, aside from the difficulties concerning mixed materials, currently seems to be the high costs.
 The sorting process is expensive and chemical recycling is not yet up to scale.
 Unfortunately, this results in a lack of demand for recycled materials, as new materials still come cheaper (Design for Longevity).
 Many people are working to optimize the process and overcome these difficulties.
 One amazing example is a ‘smart thread’, developed by the company Adetex.
 It carries a chip with information on a garments’ composition and can be inserted in any type of clothing.
 This could simplify the sorting process immensely.